jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 #### Bank account

-You need a bank account to receive your payroll.
+You need a bank account to receive your payroll, and to make payments from.
+Many services do not accept international debit/credit cards - I had to use my friend's US credit card for ordering items from Walmart.
+The only service I managed to use an international debit card for is Uber.

 My friend recommended me Chase Bank.
 You may ask someone to refer you so that they also get their referral bonus on your first payroll.